-For a request of an unmarked facility because the operator has failed to respond to the positive response system, the operator must arrange for the facility to be marked within three hours of the time the Notification Center receives the additional notice.
+For a request of an unmarked facility because the operator has failed to respond to the positive response system, the operator must arrange to mark the facility within three hours of the time the Notification Center receives the additional notice.

-Section 3 would do all of the following:
+Section 2 would do all of the following:

-- Require that notice for any excavation or demolition not involving a subaqueous facility must be given not less than three full working days before the proposed commencement date of the excavation or demolition.
-Under current law, notice must be provided between three to twelve full working days before the proposed commencement date. - Require that notice for any excavation or demolition in the vicinity of a subaqueous facility be given no less than 10 to 20 full working days before the proposed commencement date of the excavation or demolition.
-Under current law, notice must be provided within 10 to 20 full working days before the proposed commencement date. - Extend the time before notice expires from 15 days to 28 days. - Limit the area of locate of the proposed excavation or demolition to an area that the excavator reasonably believes may be completed within 28 calendar days from the work start date and does not include any areas where the excavation or demolition has been completed and accepted by the authorities having jurisdiction. - Clarify requirements regarding the use of nonmechanized equipment within a 24-inch circumference around an oil or gas pipeline.
-The section would specify that safe excavation practices, including, but not limited to, hand digging or potholing, must be used within the tolerance zone of a pipeline.
+- Require that notice for any excavation or demolition not involving a subaqueous facility must be given not less than three working days before the proposed commencement date of the excavation or demolition.
+Under current law, notice must be provided between three to twelve working days before the proposed commencement date. - Extend the time before notice expires from 15 days to 28 days. - Limit the area of locate of the proposed excavation or demolition to an area that the excavator reasonably believes may be completed within 28 calendar days from the work start date and does not include any areas where the excavation or demolition has been completed and accepted by the authorities having jurisdiction. - Clarify requirements regarding the use of nonmechanized equipment within 24 inches of an oil or gas pipeline.
+The section would specify that safe excavation practices, such as hand digging or potholing, must be used within the tolerance zone of a pipeline.

-Section 4 would amend exemptions from the requirements for notice before commencing any excavation or demolition operation as follows:
+Section 3 would amend exemptions from the requirements for notice before commencing any excavation or demolition operation as follows: